ROIC (Return on Invested Capital) in Pharmaceuticals & Healthcare

 Example Pharmaceuticals & Healthcare Companies to Analyze

-Use the Equiscale Screener โ to filter pharmaceuticals & healthcare stocks by roic and other metrics.
+Filter pharmaceuticals & healthcare stocks by roic and other metrics:

 Key Takeaways

-- ROIC (Return on Invested Capital) in pharmaceuticals & healthcare should be compared against sector peers, not the market average.
+- ROIC (Return on Invested Capital) in pharmaceuticals & healthcare should be compared against sector peers in the same market (US S&P 500 / Russell or Indian NSE / BSE), not the broad market average.

 - Sector characteristics: R&D intensive, regulatory risk (USFDA), patent cliffs, mix of domestic and export revenue.